 Evidence suggests that dehydration is not the only cause of your hangover - inflammation plays a big part, too.

-While you might be tempted to reach for some ibuprofen to prepare yourself for the inevitable headache that comes with a hangover, taking medication such as ibuprofen or aspirin can irritate your stomach.
+While you might be tempted to reach for some ibuprofen to prepare yourself for the inevitable headache that comes with a hangover, taking medication such as ibuprofen or aspirin can irritate the lining of your stomach and worsen your symptoms.

-B Vitamins and Zinc, however, have been found to help alleviate the symptoms of hangovers.
-Red meat is full of Zinc - another reason to enjoy a take-away after your night out.
+A study on B Vitamins and Zinc has shown that they can help alleviate the symptoms of hangovers.
+Red meat is full of Zinc - another reason to enjoy a takeaway after your night out.

-Research suggests that Red Ginseng can prevent a hangover, due to its anti-inflammatory properties.
-A Korean herbal remedy, Red Ginseng also boosts your immune system.
-You can find it in capsule form in many health food shops.
+Research also suggests that Red Ginseng can prevent a hangover, due to its anti-inflammatory properties.
+A Korean herbal remedy, Red Ginseng boosts your immune system too.
+You can find it in capsule form or as a tea form in many health food shops.

 Why do we get ‘hangxiety’?